-As Putin looks East, China and Russia sign $400-billion gas deal
+As Putin looks east, China and Russia sign $400-billion gas deal

 The pipeline to China would change this, ideally positioning Gazprom's Vladivostok terminal close to the leading LNG buyers of Japan and South Korea as well as the rising market on China's eastern coast.

-Shares in Gazprom rose about 2 percent after the deal was announced, and closed up nearly 1 percent.
+Shares in Gazprom rose nearly two percent after the deal was announced, and were up around one percent by 1520 GMT.

-(Additional reporting by Fayen Wong and Chen Aizhu in Shanghai, Florence Tan in Singapore, Henning Gloystein in London, Olesya Astakhova, Vladimir Soldatkin and Alexander Winning in Moscow, and Lesley Wroughton in Washington; Writing by Mike Collett-White; Editing by Alastair Macdonald and Mohammad Zargham)
+(Additional reporting by Fayen Wong and Chen Aizhu in Shanghai, Florence Tan in Singapore, Henning Gloystein in London and Olesya Astakhova, Vladimir Soldatkin and Alexander Winning in Moscow; Writing by Mike Collett-White; Editing by Alastair Macdonald)